The Terminating-Random Experiments Selector: Fast High-Dimensional Variable Selection with False Discovery Rate Control: Hyperparameter Choices for the Extended Calibration Algorithm

 \section{Hyperparameter Choices for the Extended Calibration Algorithm}

-In this appendix, we discuss the choices of the reference voting level $\tilde{v}$ and the maximum values of $L$ and $T$, namely $L_{\max}$ and $T_{\max}$ for the extended calibration algorithm in Algorithm~2: \begin{enumerate}[label=\arabic*., ref=\arabic*] \item $\tilde{v} = 0.75$: The choice of $\tilde{v}$ is a compromise between the $50\%$ and the $100\%$ voting levels.
+In this appendix, we discuss the choices of the reference voting level $\tilde{v}$ and the maximum values of $L$ and $T$, namely $L_{\max}$ and $T_{\max}$ for the extended calibration algorithm in Algorithm~\ref{algorithm: Extended T-Rex}: \begin{enumerate}[label=\arabic*., ref=\arabic*] \item $\tilde{v} = 0.75$: The choice of $\tilde{v}$ is a compromise between the $50\%$ and $100\%$ voting levels.
 Setting $\tilde{v} = 0.5$ would require low values of $L$ to push $\widehat{\FDP}(v = \tilde{v}, T, L)$ below the target FDR level while setting $\tilde{v} = 1$ would require very high values of $L$.
-Thus, $\tilde{v} = 0.75$ is a compromise between tight FDR control and memory consumption. \item $L_{\max} = 10 p$: In order to allow for sufficiently large values of $L$ such that tight FDR control is possible while not running out of memory, setting $L_{\max} = 10 p$ has proven to be a practical choice.
-Note that the FDR control property in Theorem~1 holds for any choice of $L$.
-However, we can achieve tighter FDR control with larger values of $L$. \item $T_{\max} = \lceil n / 2 \rceil$: As discussed in the caption of Figure~7 (see Supplement A), the \textit{LARS} algorithm includes at most $\min \lbrace n, p \rbrace$ variables and in high-dimensional settings ($p > n$), the maximum number of included variables in each random experiment is $n$.
+Thus, $\tilde{v} = 0.75$ is a compromise between tight FDR control and memory consumption.
+Note that the FDR control property holds for any choice of $\tilde{v} \in [0.5, 1)$. \item $L_{\max} = 10 p$: In order to allow for sufficiently large values of $L$ such that tight FDR control is possible while not running out of memory, setting $L_{\max} = 10 p$ has proven to be a practical choice.
+Note that the FDR control property in Theorem~\ref{theorem: FDR control} holds for any choice of $L$.
+However, we can achieve tighter FDR control with larger values of $L$. \item $T_{\max} = \lceil n / 2 \rceil$: As discussed for the \textit{T-LARS} algorithm in the caption of Figure~\ref{fig: Ingredient 2 - early stopping}, the \textit{LARS} algorithm includes at most $\min \lbrace n, p \rbrace$ variables and in high-dimensional settings ($p > n$), the maximum number of included variables in each random experiment is $n$.
 Since for $L = p$ we expect roughly as many null variables as dummies in very sparse settings, choosing $T_{\max} = \lceil n / 2 \rceil$ ensures that the \textit{LARS} algorithm could potentially run until (almost) the end of the solution path.
 In contrast, for $L = 10 p$ we expect $10$ times as many dummies as null variables in very sparse settings.
 Thus, for $L = p$ we allow the solution paths to potentially run until the end, although this might only happen in rare cases, while for $L = 2 p, \ldots, 10 p$ we restrict the run length.
 This is a compromise between a higher computation time and a higher TPR (i.e., power) that are both associated with larger values of $T_{\max}$. \end{enumerate}